How to train for a marathon takes patience, a long-term approach and a razor sharp focus.

 - 2 mile warmup, 10 miles at 5.25 pace (or as close to it as I could get), 8 miles easy (7.30 pace)

 There are countless variations you could do.

-If you want to run a 3 hour marathon and your goal pace is 6.52 pace you could build yourself up from doing 8-10 mile runs easy (early on) to 20-22 mile runs with the first 5 miles at 8 min pace, 5 miles at 6.52 pace, 5 miles at 8 min pace with the last 5 miles at 6.52 pace.
+If you want to run a 3 hour marathon and your goal pace is 6.52 pace this is what I suggest.
+Build yourself up from doing 8-10 mile runs easy (early on) to 20-22 mile runs.
+Furthermore, focus on the first 5 miles at 8 min pace, 5 miles at 6.52 pace, 5 miles at 8 min pace with the last 5 miles at 6.52 pace.